MesserLab/SLiM/treerec/implementation.md

     If `permanent=T` (default) we remember them permanently, whereas if `permanent=F` we simply flag them to be *retained* while their nodes exist in the simulation.
-When we ask an individual to be permanently remembered it has the `INDIVIDUAL_REMEMBERED` flag set in the individuals table, and its genomes' node IDs are added to the `remembered_genomes_` vector.
-In constrast, an individual which is retained has the `INDIVIDUAL_RETAINED` flag set (which allows round-tripping on input/output).
+When we ask an individual to be permanently remembered it has the `INDIVIDUAL_REMEMBERED` flag set in the individuals table, and its haplosomes' node IDs are added to the `remembered_nodes_` vector.
+In contrast, an individual which is retained has the `INDIVIDUAL_RETAINED` flag set (which allows round-tripping on input/output).
     However, unless it has also been permanently remembered, a retained individual is subject to removal via simplification.

-3. Simplify, if it occurs, first constructs the list of nodes to maintain as samples by starting with `remembered_genomes_`, and then adding the genomes of the current generation.
+3. Simplify, if it occurs, first constructs the list of nodes to maintain as samples by starting with `remembered_nodes_`, and then adding the nodes of the current generation.
 All permanently remembered individuals in the individual table should be maintained, because they are all pointed to by nodes in this list; other individuals which have been retained, but not permanently remembered, may get removed by the normal simplification algorithm.
-We also update the `msp_node_id_` property of the currently alive SLiM genomes.
-After simplify, we reset the `NODE_IS_SAMPLE` flag in the node table, leaving it set only on those nodes listed in `remembered_genomes_`.
+We also update the `msp_node_id_` property of the currently alive SLiM haplosomes.
+After simplify, we reset the `NODE_IS_SAMPLE` flag in the node table, leaving it set only on those nodes listed in `remembered_nodes_`.
     Note that we call `simplify` with the `keep_input_roots` option to retain lineages back to the first generation, and the `filter_individuals` option to remove individuals that no longer need to be retained.